BenGardiner/RAMN/docs/userguide/usb_tutorial.rst

 If you are not familiar with serial terminals, keep in mind the following items:

-- When using RAMN's slcan interface, you need to specify "CR" as the endline character.
+- When using RAMN's slcan interface, you need to specify "CR" as the endline character ('\\r').
-- You must ensure that the serial port of RAMN is not being used by any other program (virtual machine or programs accessing CAN).
+- You must ensure that the serial port of RAMN is not being used by any other program (virtual machine or programs accessing CAN). **This includes "slcand" used previously in this user guide**.
+If you cannot access the USB serial interface, try unplugging and replugging the USB cable (and do not run slcand after).
 - By default, you should not expect any serial interface to support the "backspace" character.
 If you made a mistake while typing a command, you need to restart from the beginning.
 RAMN's :ref:`usb_cli` supports backspaces to be more user-friendly.

 .. warning::